 On the demand side, advertisers are continuing to decrease TV advertising budgets and increase online video budgets.
 Native video ad spending is projected to increase by 20% to $16.46Bn in 2020 in the United States alone.
 Publishers are cashing in on this trend by adding native video units to their websites.

 Website owners can expect significantly higher CPMs with native video units compared to display advertising.
 Snigel’s case study with MakeTechEasier.com found that using native video led to a 104% increase in revenue.
 On average, publishers can expect $6-$9 CPMs with native video units.
 With Snigel´s native video, publishers are able to increase CPMs by a further 27% – 73% because Snigel uses more advertising demand sources than competitors.
 Snigel’s lightweight player uses header bidding to extract the highest possible bid from advertisers.
+To find out more visit our what is header bidding guide.

 One of the major benefits of native video units is that they can show engaging content relevant to the theme of the site.
 This leads to higher time-on-site because users stop to watch.